quianalytics/WarRoom-Frontend/PLAN.md

   not on the clock, and the current pick is selectable (not forced).
 - Pick log defaults to a user-controlled team but allows `All Teams`, and auto- scrolls to the newest pick when in `All Teams` mode.
+- Team colors are used in multiple UI surfaces (draft recap, pick log filters, trade dialogs, trade inbox, and trade sheets).
 - Shared UI primitives: `lib/ui/panel.dart`, `lib/ui/icon_pill.dart`.
 - Theme tokens: `lib/theme/app_theme.dart` (colors, radii, spacing).